 The Tattle™ is a permanent solution and can be reset once triggered.
 If venting occurs and the gate is opened, the device is simply reset by rotating the shaft 90º to the original position.
 The flags movements are restricted to two positions by roll pins pressed into the housing and a spring clip holds the flag in place once the device has been triggered.

 Because the Tattle™ is so reliable, the most interaction the system operator will have with it is during the initial installation.
-The Tattle™ comes in four common sizes and is plumbed into the system using standard National Pipe Thread Taper (NPT) fittings for the 1" thru 1½" units or raised-face, gasket-sealed flanges (flanges not include) for the 2" unit.
+The Tattle™ comes in seven common sizes and is plumbed into the system using standard National Pipe Thread Taper (NPT) fittings for the 1", 1¼", 1½" units or raised-face, gasket-sealed flanges (flanges not include) for the 2", 2½", 3" and 4" units.

 The Tattle™ is the epitome of simplicity and, as long as the operator follows the guidelines for use, it will provide years of trouble-free service.
 With a single moving part and no complicated electronics that can produce erroneous readings, the device is virtually maintenance free.
 Once installed, the Tattle™ requires no special maintenance beyond a periodic inspection to ensure that there is no visible corrosion on the housing and that the flag and shaft rotate freely.